Colonial empires. The great powers divided the world among them.

 Jacob had voted for the Centre Party too.
 He liked this upright Erzberger who condemned the colonial scandals in Africa.
 “Hottentots elections” one had called this election 1907.
 This sounded very disparaging in his ears.

 Triple Entente and Dreibund

-The German foreign policy got the country more and more in isolation.
-Great Britain was considered Germany’s „natural“ ally, because Great Britain was in conflict with both Russia and France over colonies.
+The German foreign policy got the country more and more isolated.
+Great Britain, they assumed, was Germany’s “natural” ally as she was against both Russia and France over colonies.
 But at the same time, a program of warship construction under Admiral von Tirpitz began, and the Foreign Office did not see that it aroused suspicion in Great Britain.